-- Continue for the remaining tart pans.
-Place on a small sheet pan and refrigerate as you make the filling.
+Continue for the remaining tart pans.
+Place on a small sheet pan and refrigerate.

-In a small bowl, combine the cherries and peaches and the remaining filling ingredients and mix well.
+Combine the cherries and peaches in a small bowl and the remaining filling ingredients and mix well.

 Place cherries and peaches in the tart shells and arrange into a pattern.
 Distribute any leftover juices evenly into each pie.